 Finance forecasting is the highest level of forecasting available within Projectworks.
 It is primarily aimed management and the finance team as they will be interested in monitoring forecasts against organisation budgets.

 A fundamental part of the Finance Forecasting screen is the budget.
 The budgets are set up for a financial year and include a monthly budget for each GL Code that applies.
-Each budget can be linked to one or multiple offices within Projectworks, and multiple budgets can be created.
-Linking a budget to an office means that forecast and invoicing information can be measured versus the budget (forecasts and invoices apply to projects, and projects belong to an office).
+Each budget can be linked to one or multiple organisations within Projectworks, and multiple budgets can be created.
+Linking a budget to an organisation means that forecast and invoicing information can be measured versus the budget (forecasts and invoices apply to projects, and projects belong to an organisation).

 The budget amounts are static throughout the year and are shown as the orange line on the graph.

-Forecasts are entered against budgets of projects and as each budget has a GL Code associated with it, forecasts can be grouped to a GL Code level.
+Forecasts are entered against project budgets and as each budget has a GL Code associated with it, forecasts can be grouped to a GL Code level.

 The forecast amounts for each GL Code are updated as forecasts are entered or edited on a project providing real-time monitoring against the budgets.
 The graph shows the total forecast (all GL Codes) as the purple line, with a snapshot of the forecast plotted for each day of the month to show forecast changes throughout the month.